 Yes, it’s possible to get cash out of your motorcycle’s equity if you sell it for more than it’s worth.

 It depends on the lender.
-Some assess loan application or origination fees.
+Some assess loan applications or origination fees.
 You could also be responsible for prepayment penalties with your current lender if you refinance and pay your existing motorcycle loan early.

 You’ll get a hard inquiry each time you apply for a motorcycle loan, which could drop your credit score by a few points.
 The good news is most credit-scoring models group all hard inquiries together if made within a 14-day window.